 Activities focus on cultivating an appreciation for music through exposure to songs and rhymes.

 A typical day at school provides freedom to develop positive friendships, relationships and self-confidence through self-initiative, freedom of choice and group work with both peers and adults.

 At Universal, we do not view assessments as the sole measure of a child’s potential.
 In a rapidly evolving educational environment, methods and techniques need to match the need of the hour.
 To achieve our greater goals, we prefer an approach that considers both sides of the coin.
 At this tender age, careful attention is paid to a child’s likes and dislikes.
 This minute observation is recorded in detail and provided as a report to parents on a termly basis.
 The assessment serves a dual purpose:

 - Offers an indication of the strengths and weaknesses of each child to the teacher so that s/he may further fine-tune the instructional programme

 - Offers feedback about child’s abilities, likes and dislikes

 - Our assessment includes a formal written document that traces minute details across all the areas of development.
 This is shared with parents twice in a year

-- In order to arrive at this assessment, the teacher makes detailed observation on a regular and periodic basis
+- In order to arrive at this assessment, the teacher makes a detailed observation on a regular and periodic basis

 - This kind of assessment recognizes the uniqueness of each learner and allows for differences in styles of learning

 Young minds require a solid foundation to support future learning.
-Our preschool curriculum prepares the learners to meet the demands of formal schooling.
+Our preschool curriculum prepares learners to meet the demands of formal schooling.
 Our emphasis remains on strengthening literacy and numeracy skills which will support the learner throughout schooling.
 Our curriculum is designed to excite students about learning and prepare them for success.